Chart Color Schemes

 Moonee Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by ABS data.
-Future population trends forecasted until 2041 indicate a significant increase in the top quartile of national non-metropolitan areas, with Moonee Beach expected to expand by 920 persons, reflecting a gain of 29.6% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future trends forecast significant population increase in the top quartile of national non-metropolitan areas, with Moonee Beach expected to expand by 935 persons to 2041, reflecting a gain of 30.1% over the 17 years.

 Frequently Asked Questions - Population